How to use the Mac Task Manager

 - In the menu, choose Options and then click Keep in Dock.

 That’s it!
-The Activity Monitor will be available from the Dock of your Mac, so you can view it easily.
+The Activity Monitor will be available from the Dock of your Mac so that you can view it easily.

 How to use the Activity Monitor